 Corrugated plastic board is incredibly versatile and gives you many options for hanging.
 Here are some of the most common ways to display corrugated plastic signs.

 Hooks – One of the most common ways that you see coroplast signs hanging up is with punctured holes in the sign.
 The proprietor of the sign will often puncture holes in the sign so that they can insert either a hook, grommet, or zip tie to hang it out.
-The only problem is that when you poke holes in your coroplast sign, they will start to deteriorate more quickly over time and that the material will begin to rip.
-To prevent further ripping and also give the sign a more refined look, you can use grommets.
+The only problem is that when you poke holes in your coroplast sign, they can start to deteriorate more quickly over time.
+To prevent further tears and also give the sign a more refined look, you can use grommets.

 A-Frame signs – A-Frame signs are especially useful if you would like to display your sign on a sidewalk during business hours but take it down after closing.
 They also give you the possibility of changing out the image on a regular basis – this is a great solution if your business cycles through specials and sales!